andrewdavidmackenzie/flow/lib/flow.md

 So, valid entries in a flow definition include:
 - name       - String naming this flow (obligatory)
 - flow       - 0 or more contained flow references
-- entity     - 0 or more entities references
 - io         - 0 or more input/outputs of this flow to any parent
 - connection - 0 or more connections between entities, sub-flows and ios (e.g. to parent)
 - function   - 0 or more functions referenced in this flow.